religious-ecologies/religious-statistics/README.md

 # Historical Statistics of Religion in America

 This repository contains statistics about American religion drawn from historical sources.
+For links to the sources and work in progress, [see this page](http://notebook.lincolnmullen.com/Religious%20statistics%20of%20the%20United%20States) in my research wiki.

 ## Citation